Medical Assistant Jobs at University of Miami with Visa Sponsorship

 Which visa types does University of Miami commonly use for Medical Assistant roles?

-University of Miami sponsors several visa categories for clinical support roles, including H-1B, TN for eligible Canadian and Mexican nationals, J-1 for exchange visitors in structured programs, and F-1 OPT and CPT for students in qualifying degree programs.
+University of Miami sponsors several visa categories for clinical support roles, including H-1B, TN visa for eligible Canadian and Mexican nationals, J-1 visa for exchange visitors in structured programs, and F-1 OPT and CPT for students in qualifying degree programs.
 For longer-term permanent residence pathways, the university also engages EB-2 and EB-3 sponsorship depending on the role's labor market requirements.

 What qualifications does University of Miami expect for Medical Assistant positions?